Nonadaptive Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding: Problem statement and the marketplace of solutions

 Let $n$ and $k$ be integers; $n > k > 0$.
-We use the disease control narrative to state the problem so $n$ is the population and $k$ is the number of sick people.
+We will use the disease control narrative throughout the paper so $n$ is the population and $k$ is the number of sick people.
 The Mother Nature chooses the set of sick people uniformly at random---each with probability $1/\binom nk$.
-Let
+Let column vector